louiealmeda/MongoDB-Git-Repository/README.md

 node module for mongodb collection version control support

 Source codes are versioned for the team to collaborate easily and safely.
 Databases needs to be given the same collaboration procedure as business logic has been increasingly dependent on data.
 A lot of teams dump, restore and merge their versions of databases manually.
 Which leads to changes not being applied and causes unexpected behaviours.

+mongovc aims to version mongodb collections properly so the need to copy-paste dumps can be obsoleted.

 ### Features
 - [x] Dump MongoDB collections as a readable files